-where \(G\) is a graph and \(\int G\) is the category having an object for each vertex of \(G\), an object for each edge of \(G\) and a span joining each edge to its source and target vertices (this is an instance of the Grothendieck construction; we will explain in detail in Section~\ref{sec:decompositions}).
-A proof of an equivalence between the fibrational perspective and the dependent perspective is given in Proposition~\ref{fibrational}.
-In the above example, the `\textit{dependent}' perspective is drawn as follows.
+Slightly more concretely, structured decompositions are special kinds of diagrams in some fixed category.
+The following is a generic example of what these diagrams look like.

-This picture shows the image of the functor on the generating objects $b_1,b_2,b_3,e$ and $f$ of $\int G$ and on its generating morphisms.
-In this paper, we generalize this idea by replacing sets with arbitrary objects of a category $\cc{K}$.
+Intuitively, a structured decomposition is a way of assigning objects of a category to the vertices and edges of a graph.
+One starts with a graph \(G\) and constructs a category \(\smallint G\) as follows: \(\smallint G\) has an object for each vertex of \(G\) (blue dots in the diagram above), an object for each edge of \(G\) (gold dots) and a span joining each edge to its source and target vertices\footnote{This is an instance of the more general notion of a Grothendieck construction.}.
+Then structured decompositions are functors of the form \(\smallint G \to \cat{C}\) for some category $\cat{C}$.